Rithvik09/Budget-Calc/README.md

 ## General Information

 - This program addresses the problem of people not able to decide on properly allocating their income for various spending and savings.
-- Helps people get an idea of how to distribute their spending appropriately with an amount allocated for savings.
+- Helps people get an idea of how to distribute their spending appropriately with an amount allocated for savings
-- I had a school essay that prompted me to leverage my programming skills to help solve common people problems.
+- All the calculations included in this program are based on research studies found online.

 ## Technologies Used